gnovell/Counter_LDH_Cluster/README.md

 This code is used to count the atoms of ions inside layers of LDH from the molecular dynamics simulation with GROMACS and the frame saved in a extension of *.gro.
+The SimplyCounterAtoms is a code that reads the gro file and search the metals atoms of LDH cluster with scikit-learn modules.
+The Scipy package proportion the Hull of the LDH layers and find the atoms inside the hull.
+The code return the Volume of hull and the number of atoms inside it (Chlorine, water and Nitrates/MBT).
-.
+The CounterAtoms.py do the same but the estructure of gro file is expanded in the 3 dimension (3x3x3 unit cells) and locate the cluster in the center to cut a sample of 10 nm from the center.
+This reduce the possibility of errors by the atoms that crosses the pbc box during the molecular dynamic simulation.

 This code was developed in the frame of project DataCor (POCI-01-0145-FEDER-030256 and PTDC/QUI-QFI/30256/2017, https://datacoproject.wixsite.com/datacor)